ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Tiof Wildr of Cornell Universit gives
-thi followine short rules for action In case

-of accident, whUh it will be found useful to
 preserve or remember:
 For dnst in the eyes, avoid rubbing; dash
 water In them: remove cinders, etc, with the